1510Jeet/BeatTheStone/README.md

 ## 🛠️ A Note on Tools & Collaboration

-This project was a solo journey to learn JavaScript, and I wrote the core gameplay logic, structure, and functionality from scratch.
-I am not the original author of the CSS styling.
+This project was a solo journey to learn JavaScript, and I wrote the core gameplay logic, structure, and functionality from scratch, while the CSS was done with help of my friend.

 As the project's complexity grew, I leveraged **Google's Gemini** as an AI pair programmer to help with specific, advanced tasks:
 -   Refactoring the code into an Object-Oriented structure.